 - an offence against Part IV, Divisions 1 to 5 of the Criminal Code (offences against the administration of law and justice and against public authority); or

-- an offence against sections 118 or 119 of the Criminal Code (false statements under or oath of solemn declaration; false declarations and statements); or
+- an offence against sections 118 or 119 of the Criminal Code (false statements under oath or solemn declaration; false declarations and statements); or

 - an offence adversely affecting, directly or indirectly, the honest, impartial or effective performance of official functions by any public officer or public body or group of public officers or public bodies, and that is prescribed by regulation.

-- intervening in a procurement process to ensure someone you know gets the contract; or
+- intervening in a procurement process to ensure someone you know is awarded a contract;

-- as a selection panel member for public officer position, not disclosing that you are in a relationship with one of the applicants; or
+- as a selection panel member for public officer position, failing to disclose that you are in a relationship with one of the applicants;

-- using discretionary powers that form part of your official duties to personally benefit yourself or others; or
+- using discretionary powers that form part of your official duties to personally benefit yourself or others; and/or